-INTEREST RATE RISK: The risk of gain or loss in market values of securities due to changes in interest-rate levels.
-For example, rising interest rates will cause the market value of portfolio securities to decline.
+INTEREST RATE RISK: The risk of gain or loss in market values of securities due to changes in interest-rate

-INVESTMENT AGREEMENTS: A contract providing for the lending of issuer funds to a financial institution which agrees to repay the funds with interest under predetermined specifications.
+INVESTMENT AGREEMENTS: A contract providing for the lending of issuer funds to a financial institution that agrees to repay the funds with interest under predetermined specifications.

-INVESTMENT GRADE (LONG TERM RATINGS): The minimum, high quality ratings for long term debt such as corporate notes.
+INVESTMENT GRADE (LONG TERM RATINGS): The minimum, high-quality ratings for long-term debt such as corporate notes.
 Investment Grade ratings are as follows: A3 (Moody's), A- (S&P), and A- (Fitch).